OsmanMarangoz/OsmanMarangoz/README.md

 **Computer Science (B.Sc.) | M.Sc.
 Student in Robotics & AI in Production @ HKA**

-I want to ensure that AI and robotics will not be misused.
+I am passionate about ensuring that the integration of AI and robotics into production and society remains **safe, ethical, and free from misuse**.
 ---

 ## 🎯 Looking for a Master's Thesis!